-Explore The Ivy FIles and expand your knowledge:
+Explore The Ivy Files and expand your knowledge of Hedera hibernica and Hedera helix:

-Learn the basics of English ivy, and its interaction with our natural areas.
+Learn the basics of ivy, and its interaction with our natural areas.

 Review the techniques of ivy removal.
 Familiarize yourself with the field-tested techniques developed by the No Ivy League.